Sachin-D-N/Amazon_Food_Reviews/README.md

 The lazy algorithm means it does not need any training data points for model generation.
 All training data used in the testing phase.
 This makes training faster and the testing phase slower and costlier.
 The costly testing phase means time and memory.
 In the worst case, KNN needs more time to scan all data points, and scanning all data points will require more memory for storing training data.

-To Know how K-NN works visit my medium blog link here https://medium.com/analytics-vidhya/k-nearest-neighbors-algorithm-7952234c69a4.
+To Know how K-NN works visit my [Medium blog here](https://medium.com/analytics-vidhya/k-nearest-neighbors-algorithm-7952234c69a4).

-To Know detailed information about performance metrics used in Machine Learning please visit my medium blog link here https://medium.com/analytics-vidhya/performance-metrics-for-machine-learning-models-80d7666b432e.
+To Know detailed information about performance metrics used in Machine Learning please visit my [Medium blog here](https://medium.com/analytics-vidhya/performance-metrics-for-machine-learning-models-80d7666b432e).

 After applying KNN algorithm to amazon food reviews data set we make below conclusions.